jgraph/www.diagrams.net-source/_posts/2021-10-12-import-lucidchart-edu.md

 All of the selected diagrams will be converted and saved in a ``.zip`` file in your default downloads folder.
 Expand this ZIP file to access all of the diagrams, now in the ``.drawio`` format.

-* Drag the file into a new diagram in the app.diagrams.net editor or select _File > Import from_ in the menu then select your file to open it in diagrams.net.
+* Drag a ``.drawio`` diagram file into a new diagram in the app.diagrams.net editor or select _File > Import from_ in the menu then select your file to open it.

-* If you have installed the [desktop version of diagrams.net](http://get.diagrams.net/), double click on a file to open it in the desktop application.
+* If you have installed the [desktop version of diagrams.net](http://get.diagrams.net/), double click on a ``.drawio`` file to open it in the desktop application.

 ## Import a single Lucidchart diagram

 You can import diagrams individually from Lucidchart into diagrams.net.
-You'll need to do this for every individual diagram you want to migrate from Lucidchart to diagrams.net.

 **Note:** It is important that you **use these keyboard shortcuts** to copy and to past your diagram.